Saximn/tiktok-techjam-2025/project_report.md

 ## Conclusion

-This solution demonstrates the power of ensemble learning with diverse DeBERTa architectures for PII detection in educational data.
+This solution demonstrates the power of ensemble learning with diverse DeBERTa architectures for PII detection in Tiktok videos.
 The combination of architectural variants, strategic data augmentation, and knowledge distillation creates a robust system capable of accurately identifying personal information while maintaining high performance across various text types.

 The solution's success validates the approach of using multiple model variations rather than relying on a single architecture, providing both improved accuracy and enhanced robustness for real-world applications in educational data privacy protection.